-- 1 From the Local Run Manager dashboard, select the run name. - 2 From the Run Overview tab, review the sequencing run metrics. - To change the analysis data file location for future requeues of the selected run, select the Edit icon, and edit the output run folder file path.
+- 1 From the Local Run Manager dashboard, select the run name. - 2 From the Run Overview tab, review the sequencing run metrics. - 3 To change the analysis data file location for future requeues of the selected run, select the Edit 🗹 icon, and edit the output run folder file path.

 The file path leading up to the output run folder is editable.
-The output run folder name cannot be - The file path leading up to the output run folder is editable.
-The output run folder name cannot be changed. - 4 [Optional] Select the Copy to Clipboard Licon to copy the output run folder file path. - 5 Select the Sequencing Information tab to review run parameters and consumables information. - 6 Select the Samples & Results tab to view the analysis report. - ▶ If analysis was requeued, select the appropriate analysis from the Select Analysis drop-down list. - From the left navigation bar, select a sample ID to view the report for another sample. - 7 [Optional] Select the Copy to Clipboard Licon to copy the Analysis Folder file path.
+The output run folder name cannot be changed.

+- 4 [Optional] Select the Copy to Clipboard 🗳 icon to copy the output run folder file path. - 5 Select the Sequencing Information tab to review run parameters and consumables information. - 6 Select the Samples & Results tab to view the analysis report. - ▶ If analysis was requeued, select the appropriate analysis from the Select Analysis drop-down list. - From the left navigation bar, select a sample ID to view the report for another sample. - 7 [Optional] Select the Copy to Clipboard C icon to copy the Analysis Folder file path.